andialbrecht/sqlparse/docs/source/api.rst

 ``indent_width``
   The width of the indentation, defaults to 2.

+``wrap_after``
+  The column limit for wrapping comma-separated lists.
+If unspecified, it puts every item in the list on its own line.

 ``output_format``
   If given the output is additionally formatted to be used as a variable in a programming language.
 Allowed values are "python" and "php".